tdauth/wc3-systems/README.md

 See my system in The Power of Fire.
 Units, heroes, items can respawn with custom time values, conditions and random creep/item tables.
 Besides, creeps can drop stuff etc.

+### Save Code system

+Basic save code system which can store different properties which are represented by integers.
+Save codes can be restricted to player hashes and contain checksums.
+See [World of Warcraft Reforged](https://github.com/tdauth/wowr).